mleisher/Horton/README.md

         true
       </td>
       <td>
         This indicates whether sorting is enabled or not.
-As of version 0.1, there is no way to dynamically disable sorting.
-That feature will be available soon.
+It can be changed at any time.
       </td>
     </tr>
     <tr>